 3. Educate your employees

 Your employees are your cybersecurity’s weakest link, so it’s essential to train them in spotting, preventing, and dispatching ransomware.
-You can run a ransomware simulator to simulate infection scenarios to demonstrate how an attack could possibly look on your network, as well as what can be done to mitigate it.
+You can run a sumulations to simulate infection scenarios to demonstrate how an attack could possibly look on your network, as well as what can be done to mitigate it.

 What’s more, teach your employees to develop and implement cybersecurity best practices such as refraining from visiting potentially malicious websites and downloading attachments from suspicious emails.